ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/_index.md

 ---
-title: Installing Kafka, Zookeeper, and setting up a 3 node Kafka Cluster
+title: Deploying a Kafka Cluster on Arm

 description: Learn how to setup a 3 node Kafka cluster, configure Zookeeper, and test write/read events into the cluster